AtaGowani/redacteduser/about.md

 I’m not a privacy guru.
 I’m a software engineer who got fed up with how much of our digital lives are tracked, sold, and exploited.

-As I began my own journey, I noticed that most privacy advice was either meant for high-risk individuals and called for completely leaving mainstream platforms, or it only offered surface-level tips - helpful in the short term, but not enough to build lasting, sustainable privacy habits.
+As I began my own journey, I noticed that most privacy advice was either meant for high-risk individuals and called for completely leaving mainstream platforms, or it only offered surface-level tips.
+Which are helpful in the short term, but not enough to build lasting, sustainable privacy habits.

 ## What I want to provide